 Android

 The Trustly Lightbox SDK for Android allows you to quickly build a bank authorization workflow in your Android app.
-Integrating the Select Bank Widget and/or the Trustly Lightbox provides a powerful user experience that results in bank authorization data which can be used with other Trustly APIs.
+Integrate the Select Bank Widget or the Trustly Lightbox to retrieve bank authorization data that can be used with other Trustly APIs.

 Example App